MicrosoftDocs/win32-pr.it-it/desktop-src/Controls/udm-getbuddy.md

 ## <a name="return-value"></a>Valore restituito

-Il valore restituito è l'handle per la finestra Buddy corrente.
+Il valore restituito è l'handle per la finestra corrente.

 ## <a name="requirements"></a>Requisiti